 The first thing Thomas does when starting a drawing is to trace the eye level.
-It is important because it defines the height at which you are drawing your scene.
+It is essential because it defines the height at which you draw your scene.

 2) Practice on random photos.

-Thomas took three pictures of the same street with different eye level heights.
-It is a good exercise to trace eye level (and vanishing points) on random pictures.
-It really helps you understand the concept.
+Thomas took three pictures of the same street with different eye-level heights.
+Tracing eye level (and vanishing points) on random images is a good exercise.
+It helps you understand this concept.

 3) Use your eye level as a guide to how objects will appear.

-All the things that you draw from above the eye level will appear as seen from below.
-All the things that you draw from below the eye level will appear as seen from above.
-Your beloved vanishing points will be somewhere on the eye level, not necessarily in the middle though.
-The more your objects are close to the eye level, the more their horizontal plans will appear thin.
-Potentially the plan may become a line.
-Don’t be afraid by that.
+Everything you draw from above the eye level will appear as seen from below.
+Everything you draw from below the eye level will appear as seen from above.
+Your beloved vanishing points will be on the eye level, not necessarily in the middle.
+The closer your objects are to eye level, the more their horizontal plans appear thin.
+The plan may become a line.
+Don’t be afraid of that.
 It happens to everyone.

 4) Choose your eye level based on what you want to show.

 Choose your eye level smartly according to what you want to show.
-Thomas uses a high eye level when he wants to show the room’s global layout.
+Thomas uses a high eye level to show the room’s global layout.
 Thomas uses a low eye level when he wants to show the ceiling.